 Call our firm at (888) 522-6291 to start the process today.
 The first call is free and includes a consultation with one of our team members.

 The Property Owner or Manager May Be Held Liable for Your Damages

 Premises liability cases apply to situations where a person sustains a preventable injury on someone else’s property.
 Generally speaking, property owners—in some cases, even managers—have a responsibility to keep guests and workers safe from harm when on their property, per California Civil Code (CIV) §1714.
 Despite these assertions, premises liability cases can be nuanced, and not every situation applies.

 For example, according to CIV §846, property owners are not liable for injuries caused by recreational activities, which includes most forms of outdoor and water sport activities.
-With that, if you were injured on a campsite due to a sports activity or in a similar scenario, you might not qualify for a premises liability case.
+With that, if you suffered injuries on a campsite due to a sports activity or in a similar scenario, you might not qualify for a premises liability case.

 You are free to ask a law firm representative if your case qualifies for compensation, and we recommend you do so if you are not familiar with premises law.
 Calling Jacoby & Meyers Law Offices to inquire about your case is free, so do not hesitate to reach out to us.

-A variety of accidents are also covered under premises liability law.
+The premises liability law also covers a variety of accidents.
 Even if you consider your case minor, if it caused you severe injuries and financial damages, then it is not.
 Reach out to our team if you were a victim of a:

 - Slip and fall accident